 For a good old-fashioned drag show, head to this bar which hosts special events, always with a lively atmosphere.

-Canal views, a friendly staff, and gay crowd is what you'll find at this bar that is one of the most pleasant gay stops in the city.
+Canal views, a friendly staff, and a gay crowd is what you'll find at this bar that is one of the most pleasant gay spots in the city.

-One of Amsterdam's most popular gay hangouts, this bar attracts all ages and styles who drink to the sounds of classic pop and dance tunes.
+One of Amsterdam's most popular gay hangouts, this bar attracts all ages and styles, for drinks to the sounds of classic pop and dance tunes.

 All of the city's hottest gay parties are organized by Rapido.
 Check the website to find out where and when you can go to the next ones.

 Mixed but mostly gay, Prik often hosts special events, but on any regular night you'll find a casual crowd and an overall friendly atmosphere.
 Check the website for the upcoming theme nights.

 Part British-style pub, part dance club, this is a popular gay venue, with special parties and DJs on weekends.

 This is a popular cruising club, with a large bar and a dance floor.
 Each day has a different theme, from leather to underwear party to shirtless or nude.

 The Cuckoo's Nest